shrishtiswaraj/House-Price-Predicition/README.md

 # House-Price-Predicition

-Here's a README file based on the code you provided:

 **California Housing Prices Prediction**

 This project explores the use of XGBoost regressor to predict median house prices in California districts based on public data.
 The data is retrieved from scikit-learn's `fetch_california_housing` function.